consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 ## Declaring Plugin Dependencies
 For the purposes of dependencies, a _module_ can be thought of like a built-in plugin that ships as a non-removable part of a product.
-A working definition of a dependency is that a plugin project cannot be run without the module present in an IntelliJ Platform-based product.
+A working definition of a dependency is that a plugin project cannot be run without the module present in an Consulo-based product.
-Declaring a dependency on a module also expresses a plugin's compatibility with a product in that the IntelliJ Platform determines whether a product contains the correct modules to support a plugin before loading it.
+Declaring a dependency on a module also expresses a plugin's compatibility with a product in that the Consulo determines whether a product contains the correct modules to support a plugin before loading it.

 [Part I](/basics/plugin_structure/plugin_dependencies.md) of this document describes the syntax for declaring plugin dependencies and optional plugin dependencies.
-Part II of this document (below) describes the IntelliJ Platform modules' functionality to aid in determining the dependencies of a plugin.
+Part II of this document (below) describes the Consulo modules' functionality to aid in determining the dependencies of a plugin.

-The way dependency declarations are handled by the Intellij Platform is determined by the contents of the `plugin.xml` file:
+The way dependency declarations are handled by the Consulo is determined by the contents of the `plugin.xml` file:
 * If a plugin does not declare any dependencies in its `plugin.xml` file, or if it declares dependencies only on other plugins but not modules, it's assumed to be a legacy plugin and is loaded only in IntelliJ IDEA.
   This configuration of the dependency declaration is deprecated; do not use it for new plugin projects.
-* If a plugin declares at least _one_ module dependency in its `plugin.xml` file, the plugin is loaded if an IntelliJ Platform-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.
+* If a plugin declares at least _one_ module dependency in its `plugin.xml` file, the plugin is loaded if an Consulo-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.

 ## Modules
 A _module_ represents a built-in plugin that is a non-removable part of a product.